Free shipping on orders of $100 or more

 If you’d like to pick up your order in Duluth or Grand Marais to save on shipping or surcharge fees, call 218-387-2491 and place your order by phone.
 We welcome all phone orders!

 Questions?
 Call 218-387-2491.
-We’re here to help and available daily from 10-5 Mon-Sat and 10-4 Sun (CST).
+We’re here to help and open Sunday 10-4/Monday-Saturday from 10-5.

 your cart is empty